MandarGogate/av-challenge-website/challenge-data/data-spec.md

 ## Target

+We are making updates to the dataset.
+Further information will be announced soon.

-The target data is composed of videos retrieved from the [LRS3 dataset](https://mm.kaist.ac.kr/datasets/lip_reading/).
-LRS3 is composed by spoken sentences from TED and TEDx videos.
+~~The target data is composed of videos from the [LRS3 dataset](https://mm.kaist.ac.kr/datasets/lip_reading/).
+LRS3 is composed by spoken sentences from TED and TEDx videos.~~

 ## Interferers